cburdine/cburdine.github.io/_posts/2022-05-18-undecidability2.md

 ### Correspondence with the Real Numbers
 So, it seems be the case that there are some functions of the form $f : \lbrace 0, 1 \rbrace^* \rightarrow \lbrace 0, 1 \rbrace$ that are not realizable as TMs.
 Recall that our goal in this proof is to eventually show that the domino problem is one of these functions.
-Some questions we might want to think about first are: _How rare are these kinds of functions f?_ and _Can we perhaps construct one of these?_
+Some questions we might want to think about first are: _How rare are these kinds of functions $f$?_ and _Can we perhaps construct one of these?_

 Let's consider the first question.
 Interestingly, we can show that not only are there infinitely many such functions $f$, but there are as many $f$s as there are real numbers!
 The proof of this is as follows: Since each item in $\lbrace 0, 1 \rbrace^*$ can be interpreted as an integer in binary, we can enumerate the members of this set as a sequence $w_1, w_2, w_3, ...$, from which we can construct the infinite binary sequence $f(w_1), f(w_2), f(w_3), ...$ and so on.
 Each of these binary sequences can be uniquely interpreted as [real binary numbers](https://en.wikipedia.org/wiki/Binary_number#Representing_real_numbers) on the interval $[0,1]$ by prepending "0." to them.
 For example: